rzarebapwr/Blockchain/blockchains/cpp_blockchain/test/lib/googletest-master/googlemock/docs/cheat_sheet.md

 ### Verifying and Resetting a Mock

-gMock will verify the expectations on a mock object when it is destructed, or you can do it earlier:
+gMock will verifySignature the expectations on a mock object when it is destructed, or you can do it earlier:

 ```cpp